Chaotic sets and Hausdorff dimension for L\"uroth expansions: Introduction and statement of results

 We will delve deeper into the study of \eqref{eq:lurothmap1} in \cref{sec:prelim}.

 Both maps and their generated expansions have been studied under a dynamical systems' perspective.
-In particular, it is a well-known fact that $([0,1),\Ga)$ is ergodic with respect to the so-called \emph{Gauss measure}, which is defined as follows: if $\leb$ denotes the Lebesgue measure on $[0,1]$,
+In particular, it is a well-known fact that $([0,1),\Ga)$ is ergodic with respect to the so-called \emph{Gauss measure} $\mu$ defined as follows: if $\leb$ denotes the Lebesgue measure on $[0,1]$, then

 \cite[Section 4.2.4.]{ViaOli2016}.
 On the other hand, H. Jager and C. de Vroedt in \cite{JagDev1969} showed that $([0,1], \Lu)$ is ergodic with respect to $\leb$.